LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

+"Electoral geographies, multi-level politics and ideology: New data sets to explore the role of ideology in multi-level politics", together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser

 "Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

 "Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

-### Further work in progress

-"A regional-ideological perspective on electoral geographies.
-The Regionally Disaggregated State-wide Elections (RD|SED), the Regional Elections (RED), and the Ideological Centers of Gravity (COG) datasets", together with Daniel Saldivia Gonzatti, Leonce Röth and André Kaiser